HyperLemons/win-setup/README.md

-My recommended programs (organized in folders) and setup for Windows 10
+My recommended programs (organized in folders) and setup for Windows 10 (and possibly 11 in the future)

 ## Step 1: Windows setup
 Since i'm still a current user of Windows 10 this is primarily focused on only Windows 10 setup, programs, and possibly tweaks.